You are here

 For more information, type man mv at the Unix system prompt.

 Printing from Unix

 The lpr command prints files on Unix.
 Use the -Pqueuename option to select a printer.

 Result: This is the default output.
 Single-sided output, one page-worth of text per side, portrait format.
 Output is queued to the Pitt Print Stations.

-The Technology Help Desk at 412 624-HELP is available 24 hours a day, seven days a week to answer your technology-related questions.
+The 24/7 IT Help Desk at 412-624-HELP (4357) is available 24 hours a day, seven days a week to answer your technology-related questions.
 Questions can also be submitted online.